 Assuming one bullet per wound, the unnamed 47-year-old Little Italy concealed carrier had a hit ratio of 50 percent – which compares quite favorably with, say, the NYPD hit ratio of 34 percent.
 On a good day.
 On a bad day, not so much.
 Also, the Chicago armed defender didn’t hit any innocent bystanders.

 We always upbraid the antis for presenting anecdotal evidence without statistical context.
 So we can’t say that armed civilians are better at taking out bad guys and creating less collateral damage than the police.
 Oh wait.
-We can.
+Yes we can.

 According to researcher Gary Kleck, “In defending themselves with their firearms, armed citizens kill 2,000 to 3,000 criminals each year, three times the number killed by the police.”
 [1993 stats via newsweek.com].
 What’s more . . .